3D-Beacons/3d-beacons-hub-api/README.md

 ```

 ### Provide registry data
 This API works on a registry which includes the details of data services and the respective providers which is configured in `app/config/data.json`.
+It can be overriden to be picked from a URL.
+For doing so,
+set the environmental variable `REGISTRY_DATA_JSON` as the URL.

 ### Run the instance
 To run the API locally, run below commands.